FarmBot-Docs/farmbot-genesis/v1.4/FarmBot-Genesis-V1.4/intro.md

 Please always use the latest version of FarmBot OS, available at [os.farm.bot](http://os.farm.bot).

 ## Get involved
 Interested in helping develop FarmBot?
-Share your ideas on the [FarmBot forum](http://forum.farmbot.org), make suggestions to these docs, or contact us at suggestions@farm.bot.
+Share your ideas on the [FarmBot forum](http://forum.farmbot.org), make suggestions to these docs, or contact us at contact@farm.bot.

 # License
 Please see our [licensing page](https://meta.farm.bot/docs/licensing) to understand how our various works (hardware, software, documentation, etc) are licensed.